 What excites me about performance (in any form) these days is finding and sharing what’s weird, what’s tender, what’s funny, what’s true.
 If I could spend all my free time at underground artist residencies across the globe, learning from strangers, making oddball art, telling the truth, and cooking hot meals, I really would.

 For a handful of years, I played steady music shows around Los Angeles (and New York City).
-While I’ve found I enjoy being in the recording studio the most, I do have a rare music gig coming up on June 10, 2019 at The Bootleg Theatre in L.A.
-Details to come on Instagram.
+I’ve found I enjoy being in the recording studio most, but I still play the occasional live show.

 Thank you.
 Contact.